juliantheberge/wheelie/src/readme.md

 ## working notes

-Need to keep better track of options
+- keep track of objects
+- noticing that all the content decisions need to be passed in so that rerendering doesn't trigger a visual blip

 ## options